sigasi/SigasiProjectCreator/README.md

 This repository also contains a few example scripts that create `.project` and `.library_mapping.xml` files and the `.settings` folder from various inputs (csv-file, list).
 See test-files for example input.

 See <http://insights.sigasi.com/manual/projectsetup.html> and <http://insights.sigasi.com/tech/one-design-one-folder.html> for multiple ways to setup a project.

+Run `test.sh` to run the tests.
+Files containing tests have to end in `Test`.